-National Weather Service confirms at least two tornadoes near Nashville
+Two dead as tornadoes touch down near Nashville

 NASHVILLE, Tenn.
-(AP) — At least two tornadoes touched down early Tuesday in central Tennessee, including one that caused damage near downtown Nashville.
+(AP) — At least two tornadoes touched down early Tuesday in central Tennessee, including one that caused damage near downtown Nashville and left two dead, according to Metro Nashville police.

+“Two fatalities have been reported to the MNPD, the victims from East Nashville,” Metro Nashville police tweeted.

 The tornado near downtown reportedly stayed on the ground into Hermitage, about 10 miles (16 kilometers) east of the city.